Qumulo/filelock/README.md

 ## Installation

 To use the `qfs_filelock.py` script, you'll need to install the required Python packages.
-The following instructions assume you are running Ubuntu, however this script can also be run on Windows, assuming you have python3 and required packages installed.
+The following instructions assume you are running Ubuntu, however, this script can also be run on Windows, assuming you have Python 3 and the required packages installed.

 ### Prerequisites

-1. Ensure python3 is installed:
+1. Ensure Python 3 is installed:

     ```bash
     sudo apt-get update